-Meet Korvi Rakshand, a 2018 Disaster Feedback Fellow of the Disaster Recovery Network at GlobalGiving.
+Meet Korvi Rakshand, a 2018 Disaster Feedback Fellow of the Disaster Recovery Team at GlobalGiving.

 When nearly one million Rohingya refugees fled Myanmar for Bangladesh in August 2017, Korvi Rakshand didn’t hesitate.
 He knew JAAGO Foundation, the education nonprofit he founded in 2007, would do everything necessary to help.

 “For the last 11 years, whenever there was a disaster, we were the first organization in Bangladesh to respond.
 So when the Rohingya refugees came, people expected JAAGO to be there.
 We’re a local organization that has always stood alongside the people during crises in Bangladesh.”